tbellisiv/clojure-emacs-cider-intro/README.md

-# emacs-cider-intro
+# clojure-emacs-cider-intro

-Introduction to the Cider Clojure IDE for Emacs - https://www.gitbook.com/book/tbellisiv/clojure-emacs-cider-intro/welcome
+An introduction to the Cider Clojure IDE for Emacs

+Austin "EmacsATX" Meetup Presentation - https://www.meetup.com/EmacsATX/